 A person injured in a drunk driving accident can seek damages through the Dram Shop Act by filing a personal injury or wrongful death lawsuit.
 The complaint would name the bar, restaurant or store as a defendant.

 The establishment could be made to pay compensatory damages that are intended to make you whole.
 Punitive damages may also be available.
 This is extra compensation that is meant to punish and deter certain egregious misconduct.
-In Georgia, there is no cap on punitive damages in drunk driving accident cases.
+In Georgia, there is no limit or capping of punitive damages in drunk driving accident cases.

 Contact an Atlanta Drunk Driving Accident Lawyer Today

-At Millar & Mixon, LLC, our lawyers work hard to hold those who sell alcohol to intoxicated and/or underage people accountable for the harm they have cause.
+At The Millar Law Firm our lawyers work hard to hold those who sell alcohol to intoxicated and/or underage people accountable for the harm they have cause.

 Contact us today to receive a free initial consultation from a lawyer about your case.
-You may be eligible for compensation for medical bills, lost wages and property damage and for any pain and suffering you have suffered.
+You may be owed fair and Just compensation for your medical expenses, lost pay or earnings and property damage and for any painful harm and suffering you have experienced.
 Your case may also warrant punitive damages.

 Our phones are answered 24/7.
 Call now or use our online contact form.